nmheim/NeuralArithmetic.jl/README.md

 ```julia
 f(x,y) = (x+y, x*y, 1/x, sqrt(x))
 ```
 which has two inputs and four outputs.
 For mo.
 The figure below plots the error of each layer and arithmetic operation in `f` for training and testing datapoints.
 All layers were trained on the input range U(0.1,2).
-For more details take a look at [our paper](https://arxiv.org/abs/2006.01681).
+For more details take a look at [our paper](https://arxiv.org/abs/2006.01681) and the [code to reproduce](https://github.com/nmheim/NeuralPowerUnits) the image below.

 ![layers](img/layers.png)